kitchenknif/PyTMM/README.md

 ## Installation &amp; Basic Usage
-By default the RefractiveIndex module thinks that it is installed side-by-side with the RefractiveIndex.info database:
+By default the RefractiveIndex module thinks that the RefractiveIndex.info database is installed in your home folder.
+If this is okay, the database can be used as follows:

-    .
-    +-- _PyTMM
-    |   +-- refractiveIndex.py
-    +-- RefractiveIndex
-    |   +-- library.yml

-In this case, the database can be used as follows:

     catalog = RefractiveIndex()
     mat = catalog.getMaterial('main', 'Si', 'Aspnes')